-The ISA500 provides exceptionally accurate and long-range underwater distance measurement capability.
-Optionally the ISA500 can also provide Heading, Pitch & Roll readings.
+The ISA200 & ISA500 provide exceptionally accurate and long-range underwater distance measurement capability.
+Optionally both can also provide Heading, Pitch & Roll readings.

-Designed to measure distance to the seabed (as an underwater Altimeter) the ISA500 can also be used in a number of underwater applications where a distance requires to be measured or monitored.
+Designed to measure distance to the seabed (as an underwater Altimeter) the ISA200 & ISA500 can also be used in a number of underwater applications where a distance requires to be measured or monitored.

-Optionally the ISA500 can be provided with ECHOGRAM capability.
+Optionally both sensors can be provided with ECHOGRAM capability.
 ECHOGRAM enables sonar backscatter data for each ping to be shown.
 This is ideal for hydrographic survey operations.

 Utilising a broadband composite transducer and advanced digital signal processing techniques; enables the ISA500 to achieve long range capability with a high degree of accuracy and stability.
 Ranges in excess of 120 meters are achievable as are 1mm accuracy range measurements.
+The ISA200 utilises a monolithic transducer with a range in excess of 250 meters.

-The availability of heading, pitch and roll provides the capability to clearly understand the orientation of the unit at all times.
+The availability of heading, pitch and roll provides the capability to clearly understand the orientation of the sensor at all times.
 This can also be used to automatically correct slant range readings; providing a true altitude measurement in all dynamic conditions.
 Alternatively, these sensor readings can be used for navigation purposes of a ROV, AUV or other underwater items.

-Housed in a compact titanium or lightweight acetal housing and available in forward looking and right angle housing configurations; ensures that the ISA500 is not only at the forefront of sensor technology, but is available in a configuration to suit any underwater distance measurement application.
+Housed in a compact titanium or lightweight acetal housing and available in forward looking and right angle housing configurations; ensures that the ISA200 & ISA500 are not only at the forefront of sensor technology, but is available in a configuration to suit any underwater distance measurement application.

-ISA500 (Forward Looking, Titanium Housing)
+ISA200 & ISA500 (Forward Looking, Titanium Housing)

-ISA500 (Right Angle, Acetal Housing)
+ISA200 & ISA500 (Right Angle, Acetal Housing)